Semi-Dwarf Citrus Trees

 - Climate: Warm, sunny locations; full sun

-- Water: Moderate, but more frequent deep watering in summer (weekly)
+- Water: Moderate, with deep watering weekly in summer

 - Pollination: Self-fertile